zizroc/iep_model/README.md

 You should now have a set of large data files in their own folders nested within your 'data_path' directory.
 (You will see these listed as .csv files.
 Unfortunately, the FAO uses inconsistent conventions when structuring their data; so we will treat these .csv files as raw data that will need to be reshaped to be used by the Model.
 Reshaping will generally be handled automatically by the '_manager.R' files.
 Manually reshaped files will need to be added separately, in the next step.
 When you confirm that the files have downloaded and been extracted properly, you can also take the opportunity to delete the .zip versions of the data files.)

+### Installation summary

+* clone the iep_model repository into an '/iep_model' folder
+* make '/data_iep_model' folder
+* set the correct path definitions for data_path, data_dir, model_path, model_dir
+* run data_downloader.R script
+* go to '/data_iep_model' and confirm that .zip files have downloaded/extracted correctly

 ## Run the model

 Start a new R session.

+Run the 'initialize_run.R' script.
+This sets paths and directories, and loads the necessary package libraries, data files, and class definitions.
+(The path and directory definitions should be the same as what you defined previously when downloading the Model.
+If you made changes to these to suit your preferences, change them in the 'initialize_run.R' script as well.)

+wip....

 ## Example